1. Horse Feathers - "Curs in the Weeds"

 I absolutely love Cat Power, and this cover of the Moby Grape song epitomizes all of the reasons why.
 Her voice is seductive and alluring, and even though I heard this song quite a while ago, it still makes every one of my playlists.
 I hear it and can't keep from busting out in song (I'll go ahead and apologize to those of you who may happen to pull up next to me at a red light).

-This song is slow and somewhat depressing, but I swear it is really good!
+3. The Cinematic Orchestra - "To Build a Home" This song is slow and somewhat depressing, but I swear it is really good!
 I love the piano and the melancholy sound of lead singer Patrick Watson's voice (if you like, you should check out some of his music as a solo artist, too).